Search this website

 (Galatians 4:6) "And because you are sons, God has sent forth the Spirit of his Son into your hearts, crying, Abba, Father."

-(Colossians 1:27) "Christ in you, the hope of glory:"
+(Colossians 1:27) "Christ in you, the hope of glory."

 Therefore, having Christ in our hearts fulfils this Old Testament type of Aaron's rod that budded in the ark.

-Note 4: The ark was also called "the ark of the covenant" (Numbers 10:33; 14:44; Deuteronomy 10:8; 31:9; 31:25; Joshua 3:3 etc.), and the fourth thing that it contained was the tablets of stone containing the ten commandments, which were called, "the tablets of the covenant" (Deuteronomy 9:9; 9:11; 9:15; Hebrews 9:4).
+The ark was also called "the ark of the covenant" (Numbers 10:33; 14:44; Deuteronomy 10:8; 31:9; 31:25; Joshua 3:3 etc.), and the fourth thing that it contained was the tablets of stone containing the ten commandments, which were called, "the tablets of the covenant" (Deuteronomy 9:9; 9:11; 9:15; Hebrews 9:4).
 These tablets clearly contain the Sabbath commandment, and are the laws which God has said he will write in our hearts as part of the New Covenant (See #1.5).
-These commandments cannot be changed:
+These commandments cannot be changed.

 (Ecclesiastes 3:14) "I know that, whatever God does, it shall be for ever: nothing can be put to it, nor any thing taken from it: and God does it, that men should fear before him."